-The smallest frog, the Paedophryne amanuensis, is only 0.30 inches in length.
+The smallest frog, the Paedophryne amanuensis, is only 0.30 inch in length.

 The largest frog, the Goliath Bullfrog (Conraua goliath), can reach up to 13 inches in length.

 Frogs start out life an embryo in an egg.
 When they emerge from an egg, they are called tadpoles.
 Eventually the tadpoles go through a process called Metamorphosis and become a frog.

 A gathering or group of frogs is referred to as an army.